Healthy Homes Assessment Pipitea

 Rental Property Home Assessments Pipitea

-Areas of rental properties that are impacted to Healthy Homes Standards.
+The areas of rental property that are affected to Healthy Homes Standards.
 Healthy Homes Standard in Pipitea include each:

 • Living Room